aave/aave-v3-periphery/docs/incentives-v2.md

 ## Transfer Strategies

 Transfer Strategies are implementation contracts to support different reward systems.
 Currently there is `StakedTokenStrategy` and `PullRewardsStrategy` to support StkAave rewards and common ERC20 incentives pulled from a external vault.
-The `IncentivesControllerV2` performs delegate calls to the transfer strategy contracts.
+The `RewardsController` performs delegate calls to the transfer strategy contracts.
 The Transfer Strategies has two main functions:

 - `installHook(bytes params)`
   The `installHook` function is called at the moment of configuring the IncentivesController assets.
 The function allows initial setups of one reward, for example perform `approve` to a staking contract that would save gas costs at claim.
 Contains optional `params` that can be parsed using `abi.decode` method.